Boot, login, and start Secure Telnet/Secure Shell or PuTTY.

 Process: a command or application running on the computer.
 You might want to call this a “program,” but actually an application may contain several programs, each of which may spawn many processes.
 Processes run in the “user space.”

-Thread: an application running in “kernel space.”
+Thread: an operation running in “kernel space.”
 One process may spawn many threads, or may be single-threaded.